-C20 is a 'central

-correction' administered by any member staff, for a break of the Code of Conduct, after a verbal warning and reminder.
+Stage 2: A C20 is issued.
+A C20 is a 'central correction' administered by any member staff, for a break of the Code of Conduct, after a verbal warning and reminder.
 This is scheduled after close of the standard Academy Day.
 Currently, staff escort students to the designated room from 3.10-3:30pm.

-Subject teachers who have issued the C20 correction will then collect students from the designated room and hold a coaching, reflection, and restorative conversation to support the student.
-A fresh start is agreed.
+Where appropriate or required Subject teachers who have issued the C20 correction collect students from the designated room and hold a coaching, restorative conversation to support the student.
+A fresh start is agreed at the end of each correction.

 Stage 3: A C60 is issued.
 A 60-minute 'central correction' with a YGC or subject teacher can be issued as a more serious sanction.
-YGC will collect students and place them in the designated room from 3.10-4:10.
-Subject teachers who have issued the 60-minute correction will then collect students from the designated room.
+Subject teachers who have issued the 60-minute correction can collect students from the designated room when required.
 A 60-minute 'central correction' is issued automatically to:

-- Students whose conduct requires a response from additional staff (Respectful / Safe) - Those late to Academy without valid reason (Ready).
-Rockwood Academy school day begins at 8:35am each day and is the same for all year groups. forgetting their planner (Ready). - Playfighting/boisterous behaviour outside/inside a classroom (Safe) Considered a danger to others (Safe)
+- Students whose conduct requires a response from additional staff (Respectful / Safe) - Those late to Academy without valid reason and did not attend the break time late correction (Ready).
+Rockwood Academy school day begins at 8:35am each day and is the same for all year groups. - forgetting their planner (Ready). - Playfighting/boisterous behaviour outside/inside a classroom (Safe) - Considered a danger to others (Safe)

-Members of staff who issue a C60 must provide coaching, reflection and restorative conversations on the evening of the sanction.
+Members of staff who issue a C60 provide coaching, reflection and restorative conversations on the evening of the sanction or at a time convenient.
 All students will complete corrections on the same day.